jwsearle18/startup/README.md

  ## DB/Login Deliverable

-For this deliverable I associated the order with the address
+For this deliverable I associated the order with the address.
+I created roles that restricted access throughout application.

  - **MongoDB Atlas database created** - DONE
  - **Stores data in MongoDB** - DONE